 Amsterdam in the 21st Century

 Amsterdam is one of the most culturally diverse and progressive cities in the world today.
 Tourism is an important component driving the economy of the Netherlands, with nearly 15 to 17 million tourists visiting Amsterdam yearly.
-Amsterdam is becoming increasingly popular as a holiday destination among the youth, solo-travellers, and families.
-Reason being, it boasts of enough places to keep people across various age groups entertained.
+Amsterdam is becoming increasingly popular as a holiday destination among the youth, solo travellers, and families.
+Reason being, that it boasts of enough places to keep people across various age groups entertained.

 Getting to Amsterdam

 Amsterdam Schiphol Airport is located about 22 kilometres from the city centre.
 All major airlines fly to Amsterdam, connecting the city with almost all countries.
 To get to the main city from the airport, it is recommended that you take a direct train which takes 15 to 20 minutes and costs 5.40 euros.
 If you are travelling in a group, you can hire a cab for 39 euros.

 Travellers reaching Amsterdam by train from other European cities would arrive at the Amsterdam Central Station located in the heart of the city, near Dam Square.
 Owing to the brilliant European rail network, trains are the fastest and cheapest mode of transport while backpacking across Europe.